Not All Invariants Are Equal: Curating Training Data to Accelerate Program Verification with SLMs: Methodology

 \section{Methodology}

-The main component of the “generate-and-verify” loop paradigm is the LLM that performs invariant synthesis.
-Ideally, we want it to produce correct and sufficient invariants that speed up the verification process.
+The main component of the \emph{generate-and-verify} paradigm is the LLM that performs invariant synthesis.
 In practice, off-the-shelf LLMs are not very effective at this task and need to be fine-tuned for the invariant generation domain.
-Somewhat counterintuitively, the state-of-the-art approach to fine-tuning LLMs for the invariant generation task using data produced by modern verification tools does not show a performance boost in challenging verification problems~\cite{wei2025invbench}.
-In this work, we claim that fine-tuning can in fact be quite useful, provided we have ``good'', \emph{high-quality} data.
-To this end, we investigate two research questions: (a) how to define ``good'' training in this context; and (b) how to design a procedure for producing such training data.
+Somewhat counterintuitively, fine-tuning on data produced by modern verification tools does not show a performance boost on challenging problems~\citep{wei2025invbench}.
+We argue that fine-tuning can in fact be quite useful, provided the training data is of high quality.
+To this end, we investigate two research questions: (a) how to define high-quality training data in this context; and (b) how to produce it.